PrinceNitafan/MultiThread-IntraNet-Messenger/readme.txt

 Author: Prince Emmanuel Nitafan
 Email: pen@sfu.ca

-Summary: This program is a Intra Network UDP Messenger with multiple threads to handle typing, sending, receiving, printing.
+Summary: This program is a Intra Network UDP Messenger with multiple threads to handle user inputs, sending, receiving, printing.
 Additionally, it handles a data critical section appropriately for all threads.
+It has a linked-list data structure that acts as the data buffer and critical section for the threads.

 The max string length is 1023 (+1 for the null terminator).